rhargreaves/dsa-sandbox/docs/algorithms.md

 4. Median is largest of *max_heap* (if *max_heap* bigger)
 OR average of largest of *max_heap* and smallest of *min_heap* (if heaps are equal size)

+## Sliding Window

+On starting points of `i` and `j`:

+* For "maximum length" problems (like this one) - start both at 0
+* For "minimum length" problems - start both at 0
+* For "fixed length" problems - start j at window size - 1

 ### Resources